-In constructing executable specifications of open agent societies [Artikis et al. 2002; Artikis et al. 2003b; 2003a; Artikis 2003], we adopt a bird's eye view of these systems, as opposed to an agent's own perspective whereby it reasons about how it should act.
+In constructing executable specifications of open agent societies [Artikis et al. 2002; Artikis et al. 2003; 2006; Artikis 2003], we adopt a bird's eye view of these systems, as opposed to an agent's own perspective whereby it reasons about how it should act.
 Furthermore, we view agent systems as instances of normative systems [Jones and Sergot 1993].
 A feature of this type of system is that actuality, what is the case, and ideality, what ought to be the case, do not necessarily coincide.
 Therefore, it is essential to specify what is permitted, prohibited, and obligatory, and perhaps other more complex normative relations (such as duty, right, privilege, authority, ...) that may exist between the agents.
-Amongst these relations, we place considerable emphasis on the representation of institutionalised power [Searle 1969; Jones and Sergot 1996] - a standard feature of any norm-governed system whereby designated agents, when acting in specified roles, are empowered by an institution to create specific relations or states of affairs (such as when an agent is empowered by an institution to award a contract and thereby create a bundle of normative relations between the contracting parties).
+Amongst these relations, we place considerable emphasis on the representation of institutionalised power [Makinson 1986; Jones and Sergot 1996] - a standard feature of any norm-governed system whereby designated agents, when acting in specified roles, are empowered by an institution to create specific relations or states of affairs (such as when an agent is empowered by an institution to award a contract and thereby create a bundle of normative relations between the contracting parties).

 We encode specifications of open agent societies in executable action languages.
-In this paper we show how two such languages from the field of Artificial Intelligence (AI) may be used to express these specifications: the C+ language [Giunchiglia et al. 2001; Giunchiglia et al. 2004] and the Event Calculus (EC) [Kowalski and Sergot 1986].
+In this paper we show how two such languages from the field of Artificial Intelligence

+(AI) may be used to express these specifications: the C+ language [Giunchiglia et al. 2001; Giunchiglia et al. 2004] and the Event Calculus (EC) [Kowalski and Sergot 1986; Shanahan 1999].
 The C+ language, notably when used with its associated software implementation, the Causal Calculator (CCALC), already supports a wide range of computational tasks of the kind that we wish to perform on society specifications.
-A major attraction of C+ compared with other action languages in AI is its explicit semantics in terms of labelled transition systems, a familiar structure widely used in logic and computer science.
-EC, on the other hand, does not have an explicit transition system semantics, but has the merits of being simple, flexible, and very easily and efficiently implemented for an important class of computational tasks.
-It thus provides a practical means of implementing an executable society specification.
+A major attraction of $\mathcal{C}$ + compared with other action languages in AI is its explicit semantics in terms of labelled transition systems, a familiar structure widely used in logic and computer science.
+EC, on the other hand, does not have an explicit transition system semantics, but has the merits of being simple, flexible, and very easily and efficiently implemented for an important class of computational tasks, specifically those in which given a record of what events have occurred (a 'narrative') and a set of EC axioms, we compute the values of various facts at specified time points/states.
+EC thus provides a practical means of implementing an executable society specification.
 The Society Visualiser (SV), described later in the paper, is a software implementation that supports computational tasks on society specifications formulated in EC.
 The relative advantages and disadvantages of these action formalisms are discussed in the concluding sections of the paper.
-A third candidate formalism is the language $(\mathcal{C}+)^{++}$ presented in [Sergot 2004a]. $(\mathcal{C}+)^{++}$ is an extended form of $\mathcal{C}+$ specifically designed for modelling the normative and institutional aspects of MAS.
-However, since the development of $(\mathcal{C}+)^{++}$ took place in parallel with the methods presented in this paper, we leave its presentation to a separate paper.
+A third candidate formalism is the language $n\mathcal{C}+$ presented in [Sergot 2004a].
+See also [Sergot and Craven 2006]. $n\mathcal{C}+$ (formerly called $(\mathcal{C}+)^{++}$ ) is an extended form of $\mathcal{C}$ + specifically designed for modelling the normative and institutional aspects of (human or computer) societies.
+However, since the development of $n\mathcal{C}$ + took place in parallel with the methods presented in this paper, we leave its presentation to a separate paper.